Hollaback Girl: Commercial performance

 "Hollaback Girl" was successful in Canada, where the song debuted and peaked at number 12 on the Canadian Singles Chart.
 However, Graham Henderson, president of the Canadian Recording Industry Association (CRIA), later argued that based on Canada's population relative to the US, the single should have sold around 120,000 copies and that the comparatively lower sales of 25,000 were a sign that the Canadian copyright law should be tightened to discourage non-commercial peer-to-peer file sharing.
 Columnist Michael Geist disputed the comparison, arguing that the Canadian online music market was still developing.
 The song was released in Australia on May 23, 2005, debuting at number one on the ARIA Singles Chart, and in Europe on June 6, 2005, reaching number five on the European Hot 100 Singles.
 In the United Kingdom, "Hollaback Girl" was released on the same day, but it did not perform as well as Stefani's previous releases.
-The song's predecessors, "What You Waiting For?" and "Rich Girl", had both reached number four, while "Hollaback Girl" debuted at number eight and remained at the same position the following week.
+The song's predecessors, "What You Waiting For?" and "Rich Girl" featuring Eve, had both reached number four, while "Hollaback Girl" debuted at number eight and remained at the same position the following week.
 Although its UK success was limited, it remained in the top 40 for an additional 11 weeks.
 The single was largely successful across Europe, reaching the top five in Austria, Denmark, Germany, and Ireland, and the top 10 in Belgium, Finland, Italy, the Netherlands, Norway, Sweden, and Switzerland.